AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 Criteria configuration

 Users upload an existing questionnaire; the system parses it into structured evaluation criteria.
-Organizations keep their mental model — the agent makes it machine-readable.
+Organizations keep their mental model while the agent adapts it to the new criteria model.

 Criteria creation — parsing a vendor questionnaire into structured evaluation criteria